LEM-BS/chimerical-starlight-cabebb/readme.md

 npm run build
 ```

-The static build is generated in `dist/`.
+The static build is generated in `dist/` using Terser and Lightning CSS to minify JavaScript and styles for production.
 Deploy the contents of this directory.
-For Netlify, set the build command to `astro build` and the publish directory to `dist`.
+For Netlify, set the build command to `npm run build:minified` and the publish directory to `dist`.

 ## Quality checks